HoGentTIN/infra-labs/assignment/1-containers.md

 Query OK, 1 row affected (0.03 sec)
 ```

 Check if the table has been created correctly.
 Pay attention!
-Table names are case sensitive.
+Table names are case-sensitive.

 ```console
 mysql> show tables;